irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 additional one to the topic `/MyTopic/_intra`.
 The second topic is the one where meta-messages travel.
 Our [experimental results](https://github.com/irobot-ros/ros2-performance/tree/master/performances/experiments/crystal/pub_sub_memory#adding-more-nodes-x86_64)
 show that creating a `Publisher` or a `Subscription` has a non-negligible memory cost.

-Moreover, when using the default RMW implementation, Fast-RTPS, the memory consumed by a ROS2 application increases almost exponentially with the number of `Publisher` and `Subscriptions`.
+This is particularly true for the default RMW implementation, Fast-RTPS, where the memory requirement increases almost expontentially with the number of participants and entities.

 ##### Latency and CPU utilization